 a.
+Faculty Mentor

-Faculty Mentor: During the period of the PhD coursework, each student will be assigned an ICTS faculty mentor (who is not necessarily the PhD supervisor).
-The mentor will discuss academic as well as non-academic issues with students to help them adjust to the academic life at ICTS.
-Students may approach their mentors to discuss problems of any kind (apart from solving the homework problems!).
-The mentor will be their main contact person before they register for a PhD, after which this role will be taken by the PhD supervisor and the Thesis Committee (TC).
-Students are required to get in touch with mentors at least once a month and get the online academic progress card filled and submitted by the 10th of every month.
+During the period of the PhD coursework, each student will be assigned an ICTS faculty mentor (who may not necessarily be the PhD supervisor).
+Students may approach their mentors to discuss problems of any kind (apart from solving the homework problems!) that would help them adjust to the academic life at ICTS.
+The mentor will be their main contact person before they register for a PhD, after which this role will be taken over by the PhD supervisor and the Thesis Committee (TC).
+Students are required to get in touch with their mentors at least once a month and get the online academic progress card filled and submitted by the 10th of every month.
 If the mentor is away from work, the student can get the progress card filled by the Convener of the Graduate Cell.

-You can speak to the Convener of the Graduate Cell, in case you do not wish to speak to your faculty mentor, or if the mentor is unavailable.
+You can speak to the Convener of the Graduate Cell in case you do not wish to speak to your faculty mentor, or if the mentor is unavailable.

 b.
-Course Structure:
+Course Structure

-i.
-Credit requirements (60, 80, 100): Core/Elective/Reading courses are 4 credits each.
-Labs/Projects are 8 credits each.
+Core/Elective/Reading courses are typically of 4 credits.
+Lab courses and Projects are of 8 credits.

-PhD: Minimum 60 credits: Students selected for a PhD with MSc or MS in Physics are required to complete a minimum of 60 credits.
+PhD: Minimum 60 credits: Students enrolled in the PhD program (i.e, with an MSc in Physics) are required to complete a minimum of 60 credits.

-Integrated PhD: Minimum 80 credits: Students selected for Integrated PhD with ME/MTech other than engineering physics, MSc in science subjects other than physics (maths/chem/bio), BE in engineering physics, BSc/BS (4 years) in Physics are required to complete a minimum of 80 credits.
+Integrated PhD: Minimum 80 credits: Students enrolled in theIntegrated PhD program with ME/MTech, MSc in subjects other than physics, BE in engineering physics, BSc/BS (4 years) in Physics are required to complete a minimum of 80 credits.

-Integrated PhD: Minimum 100 credits: Students selected for Integrated PhD with BSc/BS (3 years) other than Physics and BE/BTech other than engineering physics are required to complete a minimum of 100 credits.
+Integrated PhD: Minimum 100 credits: Students enrolled in Integrated PhD with BSc /BS (3 years) and BE/BTech (specialisation other than engineering physics) are required to complete a minimum of 100 credits.

-The credit breakups are given below:
+The credit breakup is given below: